eyp/tinker-carto/README.md

 **How would you implement a choropleth map?**

- Well, as I've explained, I've tried to do it in the current map, but obviously, I don't have the resources right now to draw the surfaces of every region or city within the GEO JSON data.
-So what I've done, is using one of the properties of the records (rank_max) that I thought it was for representing the population density of a record.
-So I've given more importance to that record setting more oppacity and size to the marker.
+ Well, as I've explained, I've tried to do it in the current map, but obviously, I don't have the resources right now to draw the surfaces of every region or city within the Geo JSON data.
+So what I've done, is using one of the properties of the records (rank_max) that I assumed it was for representing the population density of a record.
+Then I've given more importance to that record setting more opacity and size to the marker.
+ Making the markers huge you will be able to appreciate the difference between more dense cities, and less dense ones.

 **Do you feel a legend would be needed?**